darold/external_file/README.md

 Allow access to "external files" from PostgreSQL server file systems.
 This extension is only a "secure version" of the server side lo_* functions.

+This extension adds the same functionalities given by the Oracle's BFILE data type that stores unstructured binary data in flat files outside the database.
+A BFILE column stores a file locator that points to an external file containing the data: (DIRECTORY, FILENAME).
+Here the data type is called EFILE.

 1. Installation requirements
 ============================
 PostgreSQL 9.1 or better are required.